jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 == Details

-This section delves into the details of the @sgv.
+This section delves into the details of @sgv.
-@sgv is constructed with future expansions in mind, some missing features might thus be by other actors.
+The vocabulary is constructed with future expansions in mind, missing features could thus be added by other actors.
-This behaviour is easy to add because of the open world property in linked Data.
 In @fig:sgv-vocab-overview an overview of the different components can be consulted.
 The figure can be used as a reference while reading the different sections.
 There are three arrows used in the graph, each with a different meaning, visualized in @fig:sgv-vocab-overview-legend.